1976 Irish presidential election: Nomination process

 Fianna Fáil leader Jack Lynch proposed as the party's presidential election candidate Patrick Hillery, retiring European Commissioner for Social Affairs and former Minister for External Affairs.
 Charles Haughey, a critic of Lynch, proposed Joseph Brennan, TD for Donegal–Leitrim and a former Minister for Social Welfare.
 Hillery easily won the party nomination.

-The government parties, Fine Gael and the Labour Party, did not nominate a candidate, and as no other candidate was nominated, it was not necessary to proceed to a ballot for the election.
+The government parties, Fine Gael and the Labour Party, did not nominate a candidate due to the row over Ó Dálaigh's resignation and the government's role in it.
+As no other candidate was nominated, it was not necessary to proceed to a ballot for the election.

 Result

 Patrick Hillery was inaugurated as president on Friday, 3 December.